 - Preheat oven to 350 F.

-- Cut off the ends of the zucchini, then cut them in half lengthwise.
-Scoop out most of the flesh, leaving about 1/4 inch thick wall -- I do this with a kitchen spoon.
+- Cut off the ends of the zucchini (6 medium size), then cut them in half lengthwise.
+Scoop out most of the flesh, leaving about 1/4 inch thick wall -- I do this with a spoon.

-- Drizzle zucchinis with olive oil, and place them on a baking sheet, cut side up.
+- Drizzle zucchinis with olive oil (1 tablespoon), and place them on a baking sheet, cut side up.

-- Bake zucchinis in preheated oven for 15-25* minutes.
+- Bake zucchinis in preheated oven for 15-25 minutes, or until they're tender to your liking.
+Use a fork to check doneness.

-- Meanwhile, cook the sausage in a large skillet over medium-high heat.
+- Meanwhile, cook Italian sausage (1 Lb ) in a large skillet over medium-high heat.
 Break the sausage into small pieces with the back of your spoon as it cooks.

 - Remove zucchini from oven, and bring oven to a broil.